dhh1128/cfa/README.md

 There are different ways to declare a CFA.
 We call them __strategies__.
 Different strategies have different pros and cons.

-When the strategy that binds a file to a CFA requires changes to the content of the file, we say that the strategy is __internal__, or that the file is __internally bound__.
+When the strategy that binds a file to a CFA requires changes to the content of the file, we say that the strategy is __internal__, or that the file is __internally bound__ to that CFA.
 When the binding convention manifests outside the content of the file, we say that the strategy is __external__, or that the file is __externally bound__.
-External and internal strategies are not mutually exclusive.
+External and internal strategies are not mutually exclusive; a given file may use both to bind CFAs.

 ## Strategies

-Currently, five strategies for declaring a CFA are standardized.
+Several strategies for declaring a CFA are currently standardized.

 ### Sidecar

 One strategy is to name files in a way that embodies the __sidecar__ naming pattern.
-In this strategy, there is one pre file in the CFA, and it has any arbitrary name. co files are called "sidecars" because their names are dependent on the pre: a sidecar name equals the name of the pre file followed by a unique, descriptive suffix.
+In this strategy, there is one pre file in the CFA, and it has any arbitrary name.
+Any co files are called "sidecars" because their names are dependent on the pre: a sidecar name equals the name of the pre file followed by a unique, descriptive suffix.

-Returning to the spreadsheet-digital-signature-in-email example that we mentioned above, if the spreadsheet attachment is named `balance-sheet.xlsx`, and the digital signature attachment is named `balance-sheet.xlsx.sig`, an email client can know that a sidecar CFA is active; the spreadsheet is the pre file, and the digital signature is co.
+Referencing the spreadsheet-digital-signature-in-email example that we mentioned above, if the spreadsheet attachment is named `balance-sheet.xlsx`, and the digital signature attachment is named `balance-sheet.xlsx.sig`, an email client can know that a sidecar CFA is active; the spreadsheet is the pre file, and the digital signature is co.

 ![sidecar CFA](sidecar-cfa.png)